ted-repo/learning-power-automate-azure-deployment/README.md

 - Power automate license required.

 - For the template URI, you can store it in Azure storage or github (and use the raw link) within the flow.

+- basically, the outputs from the previous step is used in the next step in the workflow.